dshadoff/PCE_xlate_BazarudeGozaru/README.md

 # PCE_xlate_BazarudeGozaru

-This repository holds the information used during the creation of the translation patch for the PC Engine game Bazaru de Gozaru
+This repository holds the information used during the creation of the translation patch for the PC Engine game Bazaru de Gozaru.

 ## About the Game